Mistakes to Avoid Before Running a Marathon

 I know, marathons are intense and you want to be in the best shape possible.
 But if you never give yourself a break, your body might lash out at you.

 Your muscles need time to recover after a prolonged intense workout.
 An exhausted muscle won’t perform as well as a rested one, and further exhausting it can lead to injury.
 In some cases the injuries can be debilitating, putting your training on the back burner while you tend to your pain.
 And you really don’t want a sprain, strain, tear, break, or whatever the day before the race.

 I feel like I’ve addressed this in almost every blog I’ve ever written.
 Cardio is great and you’ll need a lot of it, but add strength training for the ultimate benefit.

 When you build muscle tone, your movement becomes more efficient.
 This will allow you to push yourself further in your cardio exercises.
 Strength training that targets your hamstrings, quadriceps, and calves will be especially helpful.
-The two categories complement each other very well!
+The two categories compliment each other very well!
 Get some tone on those leg muscles!